kedacore/keda-docs/content/scalers/azure-event-hub.md

 background = "light"
 +++

-Scale applications based on Azure Event Hubs.
+Scale applications based on Azure Event Hubs†.

 **Availability:** v1.0+ | **Maintainer:** Microsoft

 <!--more-->

+_†: As of now, the Event Hub scaler only supports reading from Blob Storage, as well as scaling only Event Hub applications written in C#, Python or created with Azure Functions._

 ### Trigger Specification